Your mortgage fell through on closing day? What to do now

 5. Home inspection revealed major problems

-A home inspection can reveal unanticipated, expensive repairs that delay or halt closing.
-Some of the major issues that can crop up include damaged wiring, roofing problems, HVAC or plumbing issues, drainage problems, structural damage, or poor home maintenance overall.
+A home inspection can reveal unanticipated, expensive repairs or serious problems that delay or halt closing.
+Some of the major issues that can crop up include damaged wiring, roofing problems, HVAC or plumbing issues, drainage problems, structural damage, pest infestations, or poor home maintenance overall.

 6. Problems with the title search

-A title search, which looks at public records for a property, also can reveal problems.
-For example, liens on the house can delay or nullify the sale.
+A title search looks at public records for a property and can reveal a claim or lien against the property.
 Liens are legal claims against a property that use it as collateral for other debts.
 A lender won’t finance the mortgage if there are title issues like this.
+If a lien on the home is found, it can delay or nullify the sale.

 What to do now: Sellers should pay off any outstanding loans, debts, or taxes tied to the home before listing it.
 Buyers must insist that the seller clear the title because no lender will provide financing until it’s done.